Melanohalea davidii: Taxonomy

-Melanohalea davidii is a species of foliose lichen in the family Parmeliaceae.
-It was described as a new species in 2016.
-The type was collected by Ana Crespo in the Sierra de Grazalema Natural Park in the province of Cádiz, Spain, where it was found growing on cluster pine.
+Melanohalea davidii was formally described as a new species in 2016 by Steven Leavitt, Ted Esslinger, Pradeep Divakar, Ana Crespo, and H. Thorsten Lumbsch.
+Prior to its formal description, specimens representing this taxon had been referred to as "M. exasperata SPAIN" in earlier molecular phylogenetics studies.
+The type was collected Crespo in the Sierra de Grazalema Natural Park in the province of Cádiz, Spain, where it was found growing on cluster pine.
 In addition to the type locality, it has also been recorded from Selas in the province of Guadalajara.
-The specific epithet davidii honours lichenologist David Leslie Hawksworth.
-The lichen is morphologically similar to Melanohalea exasperata, but is genetically distinct from that species.
+The specific epithet davidii honours lichenologist David Leslie Hawksworth for his contributions to fungal systematics.